 How is design being taught in UK schools?
 Are we nurturing an innovative and tech-savvy new generation of designers, or falling behind…?
-From EBacc to edtech, Ezri Carlebach tries to keep track of the latest trends in teaching creative subjects and creativity in general.
+From EBacc to edtech, Ezri Carlebach tries to keep track of the latest trends in teaching creative subjects and creativity in education.

 1. A bun fight is brewing

 There’s a growing row about the introduction of the English Baccalaureate, or EBacc, a set of school qualifications that, the government insists, all pupils will take at GCSE level by 2020.
 The list of mandated subjects is; English, maths, sciences, history or geography, and a language.
 No art, music, design, or technology.
 The row is about whether the introduction of the EBacc is helping or hindering those who want to take a ‘creative’ subject, with different statistics wheeled out by different groups to prove their view one way or the other.

 At the same time, the use of ‘edtech’ – technology in education – is rapidly rising.
 An article in The Guardian suggests that the global edtech industry will be worth £129bn in 2020 (coinciding nicely with EBacc for everyone).
 There’s a clear link between the use of edtech, and approaches to learning driven by creative attributes.
 The Guardian piece is full of stories about games, apps, toys, and other creative learning tools.
 Bethany Koby, CEO of edtech firm Tech Will Save Us, is quoted as saying; “The world of learning and play are becoming closer together and are becoming more integrated”.